EmilHvitfeldt/paletteer/README.md

 palettes in R using a common interface.
 Think of it as the “caret of palettes”.

+**Notice** This version is not backwards compatible with versions \<= 0.2.1.
+Please refer to the end of the readme for breaking changes

 ## Installation

 You can install the released version of **paletteer** from